CrayLabs/SmartSim/doc/model.rst

 Example: Loading an In-Memory ML Model to the Model
 ---------------------------------------------------
-In this example, we demonstrate how to instruct SmartSim to load an in-memory ML model into the database at model runtime.
+This example demonstrates how to instruct SmartSim to load an in-memory ML model into the database at model runtime.

 **Python Script: Creating a Keras CNN for Model Purposes**